TobiasGleiter/langchain-go/README.md

 ## Core

-- [x] Input chat messages and prompt
+- [x] Input: Chat messages and prompt
-- [x] Ollama and OpenAI Models
+- [x] Models: Ollama and OpenAI
-- [x] String and Json output parsers
+- [x] Parser: String, Json, Markdown and Map
-- [x] Simple pipe to easily use input, models and output.
+- [x] Pipe: Simple pipe to easily use input, models and output.
-- [x] Embedder for vector embeddings
+- [x] Embedder: For vector embeddings
+- [x] Evaluator: Whitelist or Blacklist output before parsing (Soon in pipe and agent available)

 ## Agents